barbi-91/gallerywebshop/README.md

 • The customer can add a specific product to the cart, increase its quantity or delete it from the cart, as well as fill in the information for purchasing that product.

-TECHNICAL FEATURES AND DEVELOPMENT TOOLS
+DEVELOPMENT TOOLS
+- Windows 10 Home 10.0 <X64> (Build 19045: )
+- - Microsoft Visual Studio Community 2022 Version 17.4.3 as an integrated development environment from Microsoft
+- Sql Server Menagement Studio was used to develop DDL and DML

+PREREQUISITES
-ASP.NET Core Framework Version 4.8.04084  was used in the creation of the Web Shop application technologies through the MVC 6 form and Microsoft
+- ASP.NET Core Framework Version 4.8.04084 - was used in the creation of the Web Shop application technologies through the MVC 6 with Razor view engine
+- SQL Server istance installed - developed on version: Microsoft SQL Server 2022 (RTM-GDR) (KB5021522) - 16.0.1050.5 (X64) Express Edition (64-bit)

+TECHNOLOGIES USED IN APPLICATION
+- NET Core Version 4.8.04084
+- C#
-Visual Studio Community 2022 Version 17.4.3 as an integrated development environment from Microsoft.
-HTML, CSS and Bootstrap were used to create the user interface.
-To create of dynamic Web pages with C#, the Razor -Wiew engine was used.
+- HTML, CSS and Bootstrap were used to create the user interface To create of dynamic Web pages with C#
+- TSQL (Transaction SQL)

 POINTS OF INTEREST
 * A proposal to upgrade the application to improve the user experience is the ability to log in each employee in order to have insight into his